JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

     <div class="caption">Figure-4.2: Unit test practice in the company</div>
 </div>

-Unfortunately, only a few of the companies employ unit tests as part of their process.
+Unfortunately, less than one third of the companies employ unit tests as part of their process.
 I am personally not a huge fan of unit tests myself, but I see the value in it, especially when refactoring some part of the code.

 ### Greatest challenge to productivity
 When asked what are the greatest challenges to productivity, we see the following.